DevYukine/rustfoil/README.md

 ## Usage

-**NOTE:** the first time `rustfoil.exe` is run, a URL will be displayed.
+**NOTE:** the first time `rustfoil.exe` is ran, a URL will be displayed.
 Copy and paste that URL into your web browser and follow the instructions on screen to continue.

 - To use **rustfoil** to generate an `index.tfl` file corresponding to your Google Drive folder, run the following command: